Let us start with basics. This article will mostly revolve around three things i.e, SIP, Debt Mutual Funds, and Bank Recurring Deposits.

 However, after 3 years from investment, the tax on debt funds is significantly lower than the tax on RD.

-After 3 years from investment, the tax on debt funds is 10% without indexation plus 3% cess.
+After 3 years from investment, the tax on debt funds is 10% without indexation plus 3% less.

-At the same time, RD keep attracting the same rate as before 3 years from investment – which depends on your income tax bracket.
+At the same time, RD keeps attracting the same rate as before 3 years from the investment – which depends on your income tax bracket.

 Whereas recurring deposit amount or the interest earned from it are not exempted from tax.
 This is another advantage of investing in SIP in debt funds over bank recurring deposit.